iwasahighwayman/my-white-whale/README.md

 The smaller the gage, the larger the wire diameter, and the lower power loss due to the wire.

-But as the gage size increases, the wire gets more expensive and more difficult to handle.
+But as the gage size increases, the wire gets more expensive and more stiff and difficult to handle.

 Plus although low voltage, the wire will be outside so I wanted double-insulated conductors.

 After performing some calculations, and then reading some reviews, I settled on using 22 AWG twisted copper wire.

-Toilette paper was definitely not the only supply chain disrupted during COVID, but certainly got the most news coverage.
+Toilette paper was definitely not the only supply chain disrupted during COVID, though it certainly got the most news coverage.

 I began searching all the likely distribution channels for a 100 foot coil of 22 AWG wire, and began to panic.